aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/final-project/index.md

 Also include the answer to the following questions:
 1. Can I add the video of your projet to our [class showcase](../showcase/)?
+2. Can I upload the video file to the Media Lab Vimeo channel (the video will be much better quality this way)
-2. Can I publish your name next to the video?
+3. Can I publish your name on the site?
-3. Would you like me to add a link to your portfolio website, social media account etc. next to the video?
+4. Would you like me to add a link to your portfolio website, social media account etc. next to the video?

 ---